yfyuan01/zejiang-unsw.github.io/_pages/about.md

 * SIGIR Student Grant, 2022

 ## For more information
-More info about Yifei Yuan can be found in [CV](https://drive.google.com/file/d/1e_DGE5ln-HdYYc8Ncgk4Lmi8hB5GfNrk/view?usp=sharing).
+More info about me can be found in [CV](https://drive.google.com/file/d/1e_DGE5ln-HdYYc8Ncgk4Lmi8hB5GfNrk/view?usp=sharing).